-Student and Retention Success Project - November - 2016
+Student and Retention Success Project - December - 2016

 The university-wide, Council-endorsed Student Retention and Success (SRS) initiative continues to develop, implement and coordinate a wide range of initiatives to arrest student attrition and maximise student retention and success.

 Highest number of scholarships offered in 2017.
 Foundation scholarships are open for 2017, with commencing or continuing higher education student, enrolled in an undergraduate degree (including honours), master degree or TAFE all eligible.
 Students will be assessed on their financial and personal circumstances and commitment to study.
 Scholarships offered have values ranging from $1,000 - $7,000.
 Please direct interested students to visit federation.edu.au/scholarships